gitter-badger/luda/site/html/_patterns/dropdown.md

 ---
 title: Dropdown
-description: Learn how to create dropdowns in Luda.
+description: Dropdown is designed to show a toggleable menu or a nested tree.
+Pointer events and keyboard events are both well supported for control.
 ---

 ## Absolute Dropdown
+The trigger of an absolute dropdown is positioned in the normal document flow, but the menu is not.

 ### Usage
-Add the class `.dropdown-absolute` to create an absolute dropdown.
+Add the class `.dropdown-absolute` to a container, then wrap a button element as the trigger, a button group as the dropdown menu.
+Let's see the below example for detail.

 {% capture absolute_dropdown %}
 <div class="dropdown-absolute">